jamu0075/Data-Structures---FinalProject/README.md

 print out all the songs in one playlist, all playlists, or specific information about a single song.
 The program works by creating an array of linked lists.
 Currently there is no order to the linked list(which acts like the playlist) but I plan on adding some kind of order based on user input.
 ###How	to	Run
 If you are looking at this before I am able to get a zipped folder of the files unfortunately it's sort of a pain to get this working.
 You will have to either create a new project with the main and Playlist class files or copy and paste the code from these files into a new project.
+You can get the Playlist.h file from the include folder and the Playlist.cpp from the src folder.
 ###Dependencies
 N/A
 ###System	Requirements